golemhq/golem/docs/source/running-tests.md

 To use a combination of *and*, *or*, and *not*, a tag expression must be used:

 ```
-golem run project suite --t "smoke and (regression or not 'release 001')"
+golem run project suite -t "smoke and (regression or not 'release 001')"
 ```